andischuster/RelationshipGarden/PRD.md

 ## Interactive Activity Generator Feature

 ### Overview
-A new interactive feature that transforms the main CTA from "Let's Grow Together – $25" to "Start to Grow Together for Free".
+A interactive lead generation feature transforms the main CTA into a chatbox.
 When clicked, the existing card stack performs a flipping animation to reveal an activity generator interface that helps couples get personalized relationship activity suggestions.

 ### Feature Specifications